 Eventually, Morton built a two-acre enclosure for Mildred to keep her safe from visitors or locals who didn’t know Mildred’s history.
 “She was the first animal we built an enclosure for, and we’ve been adding other and different animals ever since,” White says.

 Today, all the habitat animals living at Grandfather are there because of circumstances that keep them from being able to survive on their own in the wild.

-Rounding the corner from the animal exhibits, children find the Junior Nationalist table Fridays and Saturdays at 11:30 a.m.
+Rounding the corner from the animal exhibits, children find the Junior Naturalist program in the Pollinator Garden on weekends at 11:30 a.m.
 April through October, plus a daily offering from Memorial Day through the middle of August.

 Volunteer Stewart Gray, a retired research professor and plant pathologist from Cornell University, invites two brothers to pick up one of the magnifying glasses at his table to take a closer look at a witch hazel branch he’s selected for examination.
 “See the little, tiny white guy?”
 Gray asks.
 “That’s a larva of a goldenrod gall fly.
 He’s going to stay there all summer, fall, and winter to protect itself from freezing, and in the springtime, it will come out and start the life cycle all over again.”

 Very cool, the boys agree, as they pick up a second branch and inspect it closely with their magnifying glass.
 Gray tells them where they can look in the park to find more witch hazel, and in their hometown of Raleigh.

 “Some kids get really into it,” Gray says, as the boys run off.
 “I do all kinds of programs about pollinators and plants.
 I want to get kids interested in science.
 There’s so much interesting biology around here, you just have to look for it — walk around, turn things over, and see what you can find.”